 If you are using a custom Application Theme, make sure to recreate it in order for it to pick up the latest Exago icons and CSS.
 (We recommend using our provided utility.)

-Note: It is recommended that the working directory, which where the XML of each Scheduler Services job are located, is backed up.
+It is recommended that the working directory, which is where the XML of each Scheduler Services job is located, is backed up.

 While our QA team does extensive testing and runs automated tests on every released build, we still recommend that your team performs some basic checks as due diligence.
 Particular areas of focus we suggest include: